 The selected committee will receive the advisory support of the ESEH, the school will also be supported with a total of 500 EUR, and the summer school will be advertised on the ESEH website as well as through the president newsletter.
 The selected committee will also have the right and obligation to use the ESEH logo in announcements, flyers and websites related to the selected summer school.

-During the first half of June, the ESEH Board will, in cooperation with the ESEH Summer school committee, select the best 2018 summer school proposal and inform all applicants of the final selection.
+During the second half of March 2019 the ESEH Board will, in cooperation with the ESEH Summer school committee, select the best 2019 summer school proposal and inform all applicants of the final selection.
 Afterwards, the ESEH Summer school committee will be happy to advise you regarding the call for participants, and will also advertise the selected summer school on the ESEH website.

-In case you have any further questions, the ESEH summer school committee will be happy to answer you and to clarify any needed detail.
+In case you have any further questions, the ESEH summer school committee will be happy to answer them and to clarify any needed detail.